 We just did a multistate study in California and Nevada in ten different clinics.
 Eight hundred patients over eighteen months.
-Randomized, looking at whether we could catch complications early, and what would be the cost savings of this.
+It was randomised, looking at whether we could catch complications early, and the potential cost savings of this.

 This was a rigorous scientific study, and it was not funded by anybody that had an interest.
-And we saved five hundred sixty two dollars and fifty cents per patient.
+The results showed that we saved five hundred sixty two dollars and fifty cents per patient.
 Over ninety days, we lowered the relative rate of complications by forty percent, decreased free admission to the hospital by forty two percent.